 Cheapest Car Insurance for Seniors With a Ticket

-USAA provides the cheapest car insurance for seniors with speeding tickets, averaging $66 per month or $787 per year.
+GEICO is the cheapest car insurance for seniors with a ticket at $112 per month.
 The table below outlines the costs of car insurance for senior drivers with speeding tickets.

 Cheapest Car Insurance for Seniors After an Accident

-State Farm offers the most affordable car insurance for seniors with an accident record, averaging $84 per month or $1,004 per year.
+GEICO offers the most affordable car insurance for seniors with an accident record, averaging $134 per month.
 The table below lists rates from various providers for senior drivers with an at-fault accident.

-Senior drivers aged 70 and above have higher accident frequency per mile than middle-aged adults, according to the Insurance Institute for Highway Safety, Highway Loss Data Institute.
+Senior drivers aged 70 and above have higher accident frequency per mile than middle-aged adults, according to the Insurance Institute for Highway Safety and Highway Loss Data Institute.

 Cheapest Car Insurance for Seniors With a DUI